Treatment for Cataracts in Dogs: Symptoms and Surgery Explained

 The recovery of vision is very fast (usually one week) and the dog has almost normal vision.

 The postoperative period is simple.
-There are two weeks of Elizabethan collar (or bell), in which we will give topical treatment (3-4 different eye drops 3 times a day), antibiotic and oral anti-inflammatory the first days.
-After that the topical medication decreases.
+There are two weeks of Elizabethan collar (or bell), topical treatment (3-4 different eye drops 3 times a day), antibiotics and oral anti-inflammatories for the first few days.
+After that, the topical medication is reduced.

-The patient should rest slightly (do not go to the beach, do not bathe, do not play excessively with balls or other objects that can hit the eyes).
+The patient should rest easily (do not go to the beach, do not bathe, do not play excessively with balls or other objects that can hit the eyes).

-The prognosis is favorable as long as the postoperative period goes well.
+The prognosis is good if the postoperative period goes well.

-The postoperative period for cataract surgery in dogs is very light.
+The postoperative period for cataract surgery in dogs is very short.
 The recovery of vision is very fast (usually one week) and the patient has practically normal vision.

 When to operate?

 In the past, cataracts were not operated on until the patient was practically blind.
-Nowadays this attitude does not make sense, since it is known that the intervention of a very advanced cataract is, in general, more complicated.
-In no case is it possible to predict how long it will take for cataracts to cause serious vision problems.
+Nowadays, this attitude does not make sense, since it is known that surgery on a very advanced cataract is generally more complicated.
+In any case, it is impossible to predict how long it will take for cataracts to cause serious vision problems.

-Age is not usually a problem, the most important thing is that the previous examinations are performed correctly to rule out risks, and that adequate precautions are taken in the postoperative period.
+Age is usually not a problem, the most important thing is that the preoperative examinations are done correctly to exclude risks and that adequate precautions are taken in the postoperative period.

-Cataract can only be prevented in cases where we know its cause: for example, in cases of diabetes we can try to control its evolution.
+Cataract can only be prevented if we know its cause: in the case of diabetes, for example, we can try to control its development.

-Congenital or hereditary cataract is very difficult to prevent, and it is usually not possible to control its evolution.
+Congenital or hereditary cataract is very difficult to prevent, and it is usually impossible to control its development.

 It is advisable to operate when the loss of vision caused by the cataract interferes negatively with the patient's normal activities.
 It is not recommended to wait until the cataract is very advanced, because in this case the operation is more complex.